 A gatekeeper is any person or institution that acts as an intermediary between a researcher and potential participants, a gatekeeper may also have the power to grant or deny permission for access to potential research participants.
 Examples of where the use of a gatekeeper may be necessary include: where a researcher does not have legitimate access to personal data (names and contact details) of potential participants then it will be mandatory to use a gatekeeper who does have such access to make the first contact on behalf of the researcher.
 In other cases it may not be mandatory but good etiquette to use a gatekeeper.

 In all cases of research, researchers should inform participants of their right to refuse to participate or withdraw from the investigation whenever and for whatever reason they wish.
-There should be no coercion of research participants to take part in the research see CIOMS guideline 7 (pdf)
+There should be no coercion of research participants to take part in the research see the CIOMS International Guidance on research involving Human Subjects.

 Research involving human tissue (including blood) is subject to the 2004 Human Tissue Act, (or The Human Tissue (Scotland) Act 2006 (HT (Scotland) Act) as appropriate) and should adhere to the Codes of Practice issued by the Human Tissue Authority.
 Ethics approval should be obtained from an NRES research ethics committee.